xiesh527/BAYSIAN_MATTING/README.md

 ## End-to-end testing
 1. The laplacian alpha matte is generated using built in laplacian function with thresholding the pixels.
 2. The laplacian alpha matte is compared with Bayesian matte.
-3. The metrics such as MSE, PSNR and SSIM is calculated and the table is shown in the results section
+3. The metrics such as MSE, PSNR and SSIM is calculated and the table is shown in the results section.
+4. The corresponding bar graph is shown after running the end-to-end test.

 ## Novelty addition
 1. We experimented by changing the window size parameter in the algorithm, we got images with lower MSE.
 But the computational  load and time complexity increases for the image.